Athenian democracy: Courts (Dikasteria)

 Justice was rapid: a case could last no longer than one day and had to be completed by the time the sun set.
 Some convictions triggered an automatic penalty, but where this was not the case the two litigants each proposed a penalty for the convicted defendant and the jury chose between them in a further vote.
 No appeal was possible.
 There was however a mechanism for prosecuting the witnesses of a successful prosecutor, which it appears could lead to the undoing of the earlier verdict.

 Payment for jurors was introduced around 462 BC and is ascribed to Pericles, a feature described by Aristotle as fundamental to radical democracy (Politics 1294a37).
 Pay was raised from two to three obols by Cleon early in the Peloponnesian war and there it stayed; the original amount is not known.
 Notably, this was introduced more than fifty years before payment for attendance at assembly meetings.
 Running the courts was one of the major expenses of the Athenian state and there were moments of financial crisis in the 4th century when the courts, at least for private suits, had to be suspended.

 The system showed a marked anti-professionalism.
 No judges presided over the courts, nor did anyone give legal direction to the jurors.
+With the random selection of jurors, it meant that these jurors were simply ordinary citizens with little to no legal training.
 Magistrates had only an administrative function and were laymen.
 Most of the annual magistracies in Athens could only be held once in a lifetime.
 There were no lawyers as such; litigants acted solely in their capacity as citizens.
 Whatever professionalism there was tended to disguise itself; it was possible to pay for the services of a speechwriter or logographer (logographos), but this may not have been advertised in court.
 Jurors would likely be more impressed if it seemed as though litigants were speaking for themselves.